BentoBoxWorld/Greenhouses/README.md

 1. Make glass blocks and build a rectangular set of walls with a flat roof.
 2. Put a hopper in the wall or roof.
-3. Put a door in the wall so you can get in and out.
+3. Put a door in the wall, so you can get in and out.
 4. Type **/island greenhouses** and read the rules for the greenhouse you want.
 5. Exit the GUI and place blocks, water, lava, and ice so that you make your desired biome.
 6. Type **/island greenhouses** again and click on the biome to make it.